If you are looking to work in the world of fitness, there are many positions that you can look for as an entry point.

-The first option and the cheapest available from ACE is the group fitness pro essentials certification.
+The first and cheapest option from ACE is the group fitness pro essentials certification.

 An online fitness instructor courses, by signing up you will be given full access to the ACE digital classroom which includes all your study material, reviews and practice tests for each chapter, articles, videos, podcasts, and webinars.

 Students will receive the ACE group fitness instructor handbook as a digital copy with the option to purchase a hardcopy if you so wish.